monikac24/RESTful-API-for-product_catalogue/README.md

 # Project Overview: RESTful API for Product Catalogue
-# Project Name:
-# RESTful API for Product Catalogue

 Client/Organization:
-ABC Company
+LeadToRev Company

-Objective
+## Objective :
 The goal of this project was to develop a robust, efficient, and scalable RESTful API for managing a product catalogue.
 This API facilitates CRUD (Create, Read, Update, Delete) operations on products, enabling seamless integration with a variety of client applications like e-commerce websites, mobile apps, and internal systems.

-The API's purpose is to allow users and administrators to:

-Add, update, and remove products.
-Retrieve product details, including availability, ratings, and categories.
-Search and filter products based on attributes.
+The API's purpose is to allow users and administrators to: a)Add, update, and remove products. b)Retrieve product details, including availability, ratings, and categories. c)Search and filter products based on attributes.

-Technologies Used
+## Technologies Used:
 The project employed the following technologies:

-Backend Framework:
+a) Backend Framework:

-Spring Boot: To build and manage the RESTful API services.
+1)Spring Boot: To build and manage the RESTful API services.
-Spring Data MongoDB: To integrate MongoDB as the database.
+2)Spring Data MongoDB: To integrate MongoDB as the database.

-Database:
+b)Database:
 MongoDB: A NoSQL database to store unstructured and semi-structured data, ideal for flexible product attributes.

-Language:
+c)Language:
 Java: The primary language for API development.

-Tools and Environment:
+d)Tools and Environment:

-Postman for API testing.
+1)Postman for API testing.
-IntelliJ IDEA/Eclipse as the development environment.
+2)IntelliJ IDEA as development environment.
-Git for version control.
+3)Git for version control.
-Deployment Platform:

-Docker (Optional): For containerization and easy deployment.
-AWS/Heroku for hosting.
-Key Activities
+## Key Activities:
-Requirement Gathering:
+1)Requirement Gathering:

-Collaborated with ABC stakeholders to understand business needs.
+Collaborated with  stakeholders to understand business needs.
 Identified key product fields like name, description, price, categories, attributes, availability, and ratings.

-Database Schema Design:
+2)Database Schema Design:
 Designed a MongoDB schema to store product data flexibly with nested objects like ratings and availability.

-API Development:
+3)API Development:
 Designed RESTful endpoints for operations like:
 POST /api/products: To add a new product.
 GET /api/products: To fetch all products or filter based on attributes.
 GET /api/products/{id}: To retrieve a specific product by ID.
 PUT /api/products/{id}: To update a product.
 DELETE /api/products/{id}: To delete a product.

-Error Handling:
+4)Error Handling:
 Implemented structured error responses for invalid inputs (e.g., 400, 404, 500 statuses).

-Testing:
+5)Testing:
 Conducted functional testing using Postman.

-Wrote unit tests with JUnit for service-level logic.
-Deployment:
+6)Deployment:
 Packaged the API with Maven.

-Deployed it in a cloud-hosted environment for accessibility.
-Key Findings
+## Key Findings:
-Performance:
+1)Performance:
 MongoDB’s schema-less nature allowed quick development but needed indexing for better search performance.

-Scalability:
+2)Scalability:
 The microservice architecture of Spring Boot made the API modular and scalable for future enhancements.

-Challenges:

-Handling dynamic product attributes required careful validation and mapping.
-API endpoints had to be optimized to prevent over-fetching of data.
-Ease of Use:
+3)Ease of Use:
 Clear API documentation and well-defined responses helped in seamless client integration.

 Conclusion
 The RESTful API for Product Catalogue successfully met ABC Company's requirements by providing a flexible, fast, and reliable backend solution for product management.
 The implementation with MongoDB allowed dynamic attributes and easy scalability.
-Key highlights of the project were:

-A user-friendly interface for managing the product catalogue.
-Scalability for handling thousands of products.
-Seamless integration with client-facing applications.
+K